Svinkel/EComp-Mouse/README.md

 In a final approach we were able to use the sensor as a small resolution camera.

-Project developed with Ricardo Vieira and Robert Serrão.
+Project developed with João Bauto and Robert Serrão.